-MissingClip 2018 Welsh Open: preview of the Shaun Murphy – Gerard Greene match (Eurosport)
+MissingClip 2018 Welsh Open: the preview of the Shaun Murphy – Gerard Greene match (Eurosport)

-MissingClip 2018 Welsh Open: preview of the John Higgins – Matthew Selt match (Eurosport)
+MissingClip 2018 Welsh Open: the preview of the John Higgins – Matthew Selt match (Eurosport)

 Other than Ronnie playing Graeme Dott, we have some interesting matches today: